levan92/cocojson/docs/tools/sample_by_class.md

 You can give either an integer or a list of integer to set the number of images to sample for each category (if single int given, it will apply to all categories).

 If max_img is given, an upper limit will be impose on the total number of images of the sampled dataset.
-It will keep retrying the sampling until it falls under this upper limit, or it will raise an exception if it retries too many times without succeeding.
+It will keep retrying the sampling until it falls under this upper limit.
+If max retries reached, it will prompt users to give alternative values for max_img and class_ks.

 Expected format of 1 x Dataset:
 - 1 x json file